Categories

 • Complying with security and data protection regulations

-There are several tools and methods available to monitor TLS connections in Office 365.
+There are several tools and methods available to monitor TLS connections in My Office 24/7.
 These include:

-• Using Microsoft’s Office 365 Security & Compliance Center to view TLS-related information and logs
+• Using ‘s My Office 24/7 Security & Compliance Center to view TLS-related information and logs

 • Third-party monitoring solutions that provide detailed insights into TLS connections and can generate alerts for any suspicious activities